United

 II.

-Security Council.
-The General Assembly
+Council.
+The General Assembly consists

-consists of all the member states of the United Nations.
-Each country represents one vote in the
+of all the member states of the United Nations.

-General Assembly.
-The main powers of the
+Each country represents one vote in the General Assembly.
+The main powers of the General Assembly are

-Nations, which states: The General Assembly may consider the general principles
+Assembly may consider the general principles of co-operation in the maintenance

-of co-operation in the maintenance of international peace and security,
+of international peace and security, including the principles governing

-including the principles governing disarmament and the regulation of armaments,
+disarmament and the regulation of armaments, and may make recommendations with

-and may make recommendations with regard to such principles to the Members or
+regard to such principles to the Members or to the Security Council or to

-to the Security Council or to both.[16]
-And, the General Assembly may call the
+both.”[16]
+And, “the General Assembly may call the attention

-attention of the Security Council to situations which are likely to endanger
+of the Security Council to situations which are likely to endanger

-international peace and security.[17]
-Thus, the General Assemblys main power is to
+international peace and security.”[17]
+Thus, the General Assembly’s main power is to

 make recommendations to specific member states or to the Security Council.
 General Assembly resolutions are, therefore,